feathr-ai/feathr/docs/README.md

 - **Native cloud integration** with simplified and scalable architecture, which is illustrated in the next section.
 - **Feature sharing and reuse made easy:** Feathr has built-in feature registry so that features can be easily shared across different teams and boost team productivity.

-## Documentation

-For more details such as concepts Feathr introduces, read our [documentation](https://linkedin.github.io/feathr/).

 ## Running Feathr on Azure with 3 Simple Steps